 - Go to INVESTIGATE > Hosts.

-Right-click a file, select Analyze Events, and select a specific event type (such as network events, file events) that you want to view.
+Right-click a host, select Analyze Events from the right-click context menu or in the toolbar, and select a specific event type (such as network events, file events) that you want to view.

 The following figure is an example of the Autoruns tab.